Kong/docs.konghq.com/app/deck/manage-gateway/sensitive-data.md

 decK can read environment variables at runtime, allowing you to pass sensitive information when the `sync` is being executed.

 {:.important}
-> The token will still be visible in plain text to anyone that can read the /vaults entity on the Admin API
+> The token will still be visible in plain text to anyone that can read the `/vaults` entity on the Admin API.

 To allow decK to read environment variables, reference them as `{%raw%}${{ env "DECK_*" }}{%endraw%}` in your state file.